Hákun West Av Teigum

 Hákun West Av Teigum (born 19 February 2002) is a Faroese handball player for Füchse Berlin and the Faroese national team.

 He participated at the 2022 European Under-20 Championship and the 2023 Junior World Championship.

+He was part of the Faroese team at their first ever major international tournament; the 2024 European Men's Handball Championship.
+They did however exit in the preliminary round after 3 defeats.

 With Füchse he won the 2024-25 Handball-Bundesliga, which was the first in club history.
 The same season he played in the 2024-25 EHF Champions League final, where Füchse lost to league rivals SC Magdeburg.

+At the 2026 European Men's Handball Championship he was part of the Faroese team that won their first ever match at a major international tournament, when they won 37–24 against Montenegro.